When registered for a course you are also automatically registered for the exam. If you fail the ordinary exam, you will have used one exam attempt.

 If an exam assignment was part of the exam form for the course and you did not submit your exam assignment for the ordinary exam or you failed the exam, you need to (re)submit the exam assignment on the set date.

 See the deadline for submitting re-exam assignments in TimeEdit.

 Please note that if the exam form changes for the re-exam, the date for your re-exam might change as well, so remember to check up on the date!

 If you submitted an assignment for your first exam attempt, you have three options for your subsequent re-exam attempt:

 - You can re-submit the exact same exam assignment

 - You can continue working on the same assignment and submit a revised version

 - You can write a completely new exam assignment

 Which option is best in your particular case might depend on the reason you have to do a re-exam in the first place.
 If you are unsure which option is best for you, you should talk to the course manager about it.

-If your second attempt is in the ordinary exam period, you need to consult with the course manager if a re-submission is possible.
-The courses can change and in some cases you will need to follow the course again, complete all mandatory assignments and write a new exam assignment.
+If your second attempt is in the ordinary exam period a re-submission might not be possible.
+The courses can change and in some cases you will need to actively follow the course again, complete all mandatory assignments and write a new exam assignment.
+You need to consult with the course manager about this.